 The Company's Shares were listed on the Hong Kong Stock Exchange on December 30, 2021 with gross proceeds of US\$63.7 million raised.
 On January 21, 2022, the over-allotment option as described in the Prospectus was partially exercised by the Joint Representatives with gross proceeds of US\$8.3 million raised on January 26, 2022.
 The net proceeds raised during the Global Offering (including the partial exercise of the over-allotment option) were approximately US\$54.8 million with a total of 8,513,450 new Shares issued.
 There was no change in the intended use of net proceeds as previously disclosed in the Prospectus and the Company intends to utilize the additional net proceeds on a pro rata basis for the purposes as set out in the section headed "Future Plans and Use of Proceeds" in the Prospectus.
-The Company will gradually utilize the residual amount of the net proceeds in accordance with such intended purposes based on actual business needs.
+As at December 31, 2024, all proceeds from the Global Offering have been fully utilized.

-The table below sets forth a detailed breakdown and description of the use of net proceeds as at December 31, 2023:
+The table below sets forth a detailed breakdown and description of the use of net proceeds as at December 31, 2024:

-Purposes % of use of net proceeds (as disclosed in the Prospectus) Net proceeds from Global Offering (US\$ million) Utilized net proceeds up to December 31, 2022 (US\$ million) Net proceeds utilized during the Reporting Period (US\$ million) Unutilized net proceeds up to December 31, 2023 (US\$ million) Estimated timeline for utilizing the net proceeds from Global Offering To fund the development and commercialization of STP705 57.9% 31.7 11.7 12.5 7.5 By mid of 2025 To fund the development of STP707 15.6% 8.6 7.9 0.7 To fund our GalNAc Program yielded products such as STP122G, STP133G, and STP144G and other preclinical stage product candidates, and where such research and development will further advance our proprietary GalAheadTM and PDoV-GalNAc delivery platforms for development of novel product candidates 15.4% 8.4 8.4 To fund the research and development of our other preclinical drug candidates 7.3% 4.0 4.0 For general corporate and working capital purposes 3.8% 2.1 2.1 Total 100.0% 54.8 34.1 13.2 7.5
+Purposes % of use of net proceeds (as disclosed in the Prospectus) Net proceeds from Global Offering (US\$ million) Utilized net proceeds up to December 31, 2023 (US\$ million) Net proceeds utilized during the Reporting Period (US\$ million) Unutilized net proceeds up to December 31, 2024 Estimated timeline for utilizing the net proceeds from Global Offering To fund the development and commercialization of STP705 57.9% 31.7 24.2 7.5 7.5 - - To fund the development of STP707 15.6% 8.6 8.6 - - - - To fund our GalNAc Program yielded products such as STP122G, STP133G, and STP144G and other preclinical stage product candidates, and where such research and development will further advance our proprietary GalAheadTM and PDoV-GalNAc delivery platforms for development of novel product candidates 15.4% 8.4 8.4 - To fund the research and development of our other preclinical drug candidates 7.3% 4.0 4.0 - - - - For general corporate and working capital purposes 3.8% 2.1 2.1 - Total 100.0% 54.8 47.3 7.5 7.5